rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

    **Answer**: While namespaces offer logical separation and resource management, they can introduce complexity, particularly in managing inter-namespace communication and security.
 Additionally, for specific compliance or performance requirements, multiple clusters may be preferred over multiple namespaces within a single cluster.
 For example, different regions might require separate clusters rather than using namespaces, as cross-region latency and networking costs could become significant.

 [Back to Top](#table-of-contents)

+---

+This completes the tutorial, including examples of YAML files for creating namespaces, detailed explanations for resource quotas, and additional comments on the fields used.
+Let me know if you need anything else!